anjishnu/ask-alexa-twitter/README.md

 ![alt tag](https://abs.twimg.com/a/1404172626/images/oauth_application.png)

-I wanted to demo the ask-alexa-pykit to build echo apps, so just as a sample I built this simple integration with Twitter's API that allows people to sign in using their accounts and post tweets to Twitter.
+I wanted to demo the <b>ask-alexa-pykit</b> to build echo apps, so just as a sample I built this simple integration with Twitter's API that allows people to sign in using their accounts and post tweets to Twitter.
-To use this, set up an alexa app on a Linux box following the instructions in ask-alexa-pykit, register as a developer on twitter and register an application using https://apps.twitter.com/ to get access to developer credentials - then add your consumer_key and consumer_secret in <b>keys/twitter_keys.json</b>.
+To use this, set up an alexa app on a Linux box following the instructions in <b>ask-alexa-pykit</b>, register as a developer on twitter and register an application using https://apps.twitter.com/ to get access to developer credentials - then add your consumer_key and consumer_secret in <b>keys/twitter_keys.json</b>.
 The contents of that file should look something like this this:

     {
       "consumer_key" : "<INSERT_TWITTER_CONSUMER_KEY_HERE>",
       "consumer_secret" : "<INSERT_TWITTER_CONSUMER_SECRET_HERE>"
     }

-Once ask-alexa-twitter has these keys, it can get access to Twitter's APIs for account authentication and, once you log in, post messages on your behalf.
+Once <b>ask-alexa-twitter</b> has these keys, it can get access to Twitter's APIs for account authentication and, once you log in, post messages on your behalf.
 The high level logic to post things to twitter is in <b>voice_handlers.py</b> and the http level authentication and user account caching are implemented in <b>lib/twitter_utils.py</b>.

 # ask-alexa-pykit